mcellteam/mcell/libmcell/documentation/generated/geometry.rst

    * | return type: Region

-  | Computes union of thwo regions
+  | Computes union of two regions, use with Python operator '+'.

 * | **__sub__**